JoaoPedroAFLuz/waiter-app/README.md

 ## 🖥 Waiter API:

-The API allows the mobile app to:
+The API allows the mobile app and the web site to:

 - [x] List products, categories and orders.
 - [x] Create products, categories and orders.
-- [x] Get product by id.
+- [x] Get products by id.
-- [x] Get product image.
+- [x] Get products image.
 - [x] List products by category.
-- [x] Update order status.
+- [x] Update orders status.
-- [x] Cancel order.
+- [x] Cancel orders.
-- [ ] Find category and order by id.
+- [ ] Find categories and orders by id.
-- [ ] Update product and category.
+- [ ] Update products and categories.
-- [ ] Delete product and category.
+- [ ] Delete products and categories.

 ## 🛠 How to install: